Vietnam.vn - Nền tảng quảng bá Việt Nam

 That is why when Russia uses Shahed to attack military targets and Ukraine's energy infrastructure in the above areas, Kiev finds it difficult to shoot them down as when they go deep into Ukrainian territory.

-In the attack yesterday and early this morning, Russia launched attack drones from three areas including Primorsko-Akhtarsk (Russia), Kursk (Russia) and Cape Chauda (Crimea).
+In the attack yesterday and early this morning, Russia launched attack drones from 3 areas including Primorsko-Akhtarsk (Russia), Kursk (Russia) and Cape Chauda (Crimea).

 The General Staff of the Armed Forces of Ukraine announced today that in the past 24 hours, Kiev destroyed 10 tanks and 31 artillery systems and shot down a Russian Su-34 aircraft.

-In recent days, Russia has been testing new attack tactics using various missile and drone complexes — or sometimes just missiles — to penetrate Ukraine's air defenses.
+In recent days, Russia has tested new attack tactics using various missile and drone complexes – or sometimes just missiles – to penetrate Ukraine's air defenses.

 In late November, Ukrainian officials said Russia had begun deploying upgraded versions of the Shahed to the Ukrainian battlefield.
-These versions are darker in color and made of carbon fiber, making them harder for Ukrainian air defenses to detect, especially at night.
+These versions have a darker color scheme and are made of carbon fiber, making them harder for Ukrainian air defenses to spot, especially at night.

 Source